 \subsection{Cross-Setting Analysis}

-Search Arena evaluates models in a setting where user prompts and expectations are conditioned on models' access to web search.
-In this section, we study how search and non-search models perform under different prompt distributions and user expectations--specifically Search Arena vs Text Arena.
-Additional results on model performance changes across different benchmarks are provided in \autoref{app:cross_benchmark}.
+Search Arena evaluates models where user prompts and expectations are conditioned on models' access to web search.
+In this section, we study how search and non-search models perform under various prompt distributions and user expectations--specifically, Search Arena vs Text Arena.
+Additional results on model performance across benchmarks are provided in \autoref{app:cross_benchmark}.

-To investigate performance differences across settings, we deployed Gemini-2.5 Pro Experimental \cite{gemini_2_5_pro}--with and without access to web search--to the Search and Text Arenas \cite{chiang2024chatbot}.
-In the Text Arena, the search model only competed against its non-search version; in the Search Arena, the non-search model competed against all other supported search models.
-Additionally, inline citations were disabled for the search model in the Text Arena to avoid vote bias.
-In the Text Arena, users typically assume that models operate in closed-book settings without access to external information, while in the Search Arena, user expectations are explicitly conditioned on the search setting.
-This setup enables us to examine whether and under what conditions access to web search enhances or degrades model performance.